 What you may not realize is that your floors, over everything else, are at the most risk of becoming damaged if the proper precautions aren’t set into place before you depart.
 We all get antsy and excited when vacation time approaches, but that doesn’t mean the thermostat can be turned to “OFF,” and assuming that as long as the doors are locked, the pets are at the kennel, and the alarm is on, you won’t come home to beautiful floors being badly, sometimes irreversibly damaged!
 We know it may sound a little dramatic, but because our flooring team puts so much TLC into every project, we want to make sure the floors last for the lifetime of the home and don’t succumb to damage that could have easily been avoided.

-Here at The Couture Floor Company, we want all our clients to have restful, worry-free vacations, and that includes coming home to the same beautiful floors they left behind.
+As professionals, we want all our clients to have restful, worry-free vacations, and that includes coming home to the same beautiful floors they left behind.
 So in order to ensure this, our flooring pros have listed some need-to-know tips and information about maintaining your homes interior climate while you’re away.

 #1 – Check the weather:

 We understand that your main focus for the weather forecast is probably on your vacationing spot and not so much on what’s going to happen back home.
 However, taking note of the weather forecast is a great first step in preparing your plan for home maintenance while on your trip.
 We all know how unpredictable temperature and humidity can be, especially here in the Northeast, so making sure you’re prepared is an important part in the maintenance of your homes climate, and ensuring no damage comes to your floors.
 Drastic temperature and humidity changes really do affect flooring, no matter what type of floor covering you have, most materials react to their climate, expanding or contracting; thats why acclimation is such an important part of the installation process.
 Maintaining interior temperature and humidity levels are still important, even when you’re not home.